Mark-Assessment/N-Parsley-parsley-paw-parlour-m1-2/README.md

         1. As A Frequent Visitor - I want to see if pictures of my cat have been uploaded to the company website during their stay.
         2. As A Frequent Visitor - I want to be able to book further appoointments/stays at the establishment.
         3. As A Frequent Visitor - I want to be able to view updates to the company's Terms & Conditions to see any changes which may affect my stay.

+### Design

+-   ### Colour Scheme

+    -   The main colour scheme will be a light and approachable style, of which the colours will be picked respective of the background image.

+-   ### Typography

+    -   The main font used within the websites design will be Oswald, with a fall-back font of Sans-Serif if the Oswald font could not be loaded.
+The Oswald font gives off an approachable first impression.

+-   ### Imagery

+    -   Each individual page will be prefaced with a scrollable, fixed background image of a cat.
+A different image will be used each time to ensure the user is aware of a page change when they click an internal link.
+    The background imagery will then be blurred as the user scrolls in order to stop it detracting from the main information on the page.